 The boat launch area includes restrooms and a launch for kayaks and canoes.
 The selective redevelopment strategy over the next ten years will consider replacing the skid piers, add riprap to address shoreline erosion, and evaluate the necessity for channel dredging.
 Furthermore, additional amenities including the opportunity for developing a fish cleaning station and picnic shelter will be studied.

 - Shoreline erosion

 - Amenities

 - Beautification

+- Separated canoe/kayak launch

 - Rip rap

 - Fish cleaning station

-- Picnic shelter
+- Event pavilion

 Marshlands Museum Rehabilitation